President Joe Biden and his administration engaged more in the effort to recover Snake River salmon than any in history.

 In the fall of 2021, the Biden administration entered into talks with the Nez Perce and other Columbia Basin tribes, their allies and Oregon in an effort to settle decades-old litigation over the harm dams cause to salmon.

-Those talks led to an agreement, finalized last last year, with the Nez Perce and other Columbia Basin tribes, conservation groups and Oregon, that paused salmon-and-dams litigation for up to 10 years and greenlighted studies and an alternative energy development efforts that could pave the way for future breaching of the Snake River dams.
+Those talks led to an agreement, finalized late last year, with the Nez Perce and other Columbia Basin tribes, conservation groups and Oregon, that paused salmon-and-dams litigation for up to 10 years and greenlighted studies and an alternative energy development efforts that could pave the way for future breaching of the Snake River dams.
 A separate agreement advanced efforts to reintroduce salmon above Grand Coulee Dam on the upper Columbia River.

 In March of 2023, Biden, speaking from the White House, pledged to work with tribal and political leaders of the Pacific Northwest to recover salmon runs that spawn in the Columbia River and its tributaries.
 In September of last year, he issued a memo calling for a “sustained national effort” to honor commitments to the Nez Perce and other tribes by restoring Snake and Columbia river salmon and steelhead to healthy and abundant levels.